The Early History of the McLarans of Dalby

 The Gympie goldfields were discovered in 1867 and the Charters Towers field in 1877.)

-From the frequency Donald is mentioned in the Dalby Herald after 1866, it appears unlikely he was absent from Dalby for any extended period of time thereafter.
+From the frequency Donald is mentioned in the Dalby Herald after 1866, it appears unlikely he was absent from Dalby for any extended period of time thereafter or participated in the Charters Towers gold rush.

 Comment

-There are many mentions of miners around Charters Towers named "McLaren" in the latter years of the 19th century, but none of these gentlemen were Donald McLaran from Dalby.
+Newspapers make mention of miners around Charters Towers named "McLaren" in the latter years of the 19th century, but none of these gentlemen was our Donald McLaran from Dalby.

-There is a very strong possibility that Donald McLaran travelled north - perhaps joining with his brother Duncan on the way - and joined the Clermont gold rush.
-So oral history in this instance may well be correct, even if the details have been lost along the way.
+It is possible (but as yet there is no proof) that Donald McLaran travelled north - perhaps joining with his brother Duncan on the way - to the Clermont gold rush.
+So oral history in this instance may well be correct, even if the details have been lost over the years.

 Oral history Example #4